brucou/svelte-suspense-app/README.md

 I am new to Svelte so I did get something wrong, I welcome your friendly and helpful comments (open an issue).
 Always happy to hear feedback.

+## Using state machines
+I implemented `Suspense` with the [Kingly](https://github.com/brucou/kingly) state machine.
+This is not strictly necessarily and the implementation can be replaced by a simple function with no dependency (that is a fundamental objective of Kingly).
+That function may actually be the result of compiling the Kingly machine, just like Svelte compiles its template.
+A state machine is but a template for behaviour.

+While probably too much for a simple behaviour like Suspense, the technique can however be generalized easily to more complex scenarios -- only by modifying the underlying machine.
+Such a complex scenario could be handling the synchronization/scheduling of competing content, just like React Concurrent does (with probably less flexibility -- it remains to be understood properly).
+ This would be possible without any change in architecture, or impact in the Svelte compiler.
+All this is very preliminary but those are interesting tracks to follow.

 ## Get started
 ```bash
 npm install
 npm run start